zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/webhookGuide.md

 ![webhook recent deliveries][img6]

-Click on the three little dots at the right hand side and than on the `Response` tab.
+Click on the three little dots at the right hand side and then on the `Response` tab.
 You're done if it says `Ping event received` at the bottom.

 ![webhook sdf][img7]